clp-research/slurk/README.md

 Slurk - A Lightweight Chat Server for Dialogue Experiments and Data Collection
 ==============================================================================

 Slurk (think “slack for mechanical turk”…) is a lightweight and easily extensible chat server built especially for conducting multimodal dialogue experiments or data collections.
 See [Slurk: What’s this?][what's this] for a description of the main concepts.
-Or jump right in with the [Quickstart] (after the [Installation], of course)!
+Or jump right in with the [Getting Started][] Guide!

 Slurk is built in Python, on top of [flask] and [flask-socketio].